WinterMidnight/CurrencyConverter/README.md

-A very simple currency converter, which has on;y INR, USD and AED as options.
+A very simple currency converter, which has only INR, USD and AED as options.